-Botan International is a non-profit educational institution based in Şirnak and Diyarbakir that protects Kurdish journalism and Kurdish press freedom in partnership with Reporters Without Borders (RSF).
+Botan International is an educational institution based in Şirnak and Diyarbakir that protects Kurdish journalism and Kurdish press freedom in partnership with Reporters Without Borders (RSF).

-Botan International is the only Kurdish organization that gives Kurdish media training in the history of Turkey.
+Botan International is the first and only Kurdish organization that gives Kurdish media training in the history of Turkey.

 Project Coordinator and Founder: Murat Bayram

 Ass. prof. Zuzan Barwari, Kurdish Educational Materials expert, CEO of Global Native Services (editor of TOEFL and IQ tests)